ApexRMS/stsimBurnP3Plus/docs/index.md

 ## Background

-**ST-Sim BurnP3+** is an open-source <a href="https://syncrosim.com/" target="_blank">SyncroSim</a> add-on package to <a href="https://docs.stsim.net/getting_started/overview.html" target="_blank">ST-Sim</a> that integrates the <a href="https://burnp3.github.io/BurnP3Plus/" target="_blank">BurnP3+</a> fire modelling package. **ST-Sim BurnP3+** dynamically links ST-Sim state-and-transition simulation models (STSMs) with BurnP3+ ignition, weather and fire growth simulations every timestep.
+**ST-Sim BurnP3+** dynamically links ST-Sim state-and-transition simulation models (STSMs) with <a href="https://burnp3.github.io/BurnP3Plus/" target="_blank">BurnP3+</a> ignition, weather and fire growth simulations.
 This linkage incorporates more realistic fire perimeters into multi-year simulations of vegetation succession and disturbance.

 <br>